ayushkumarshah/ayushkumarshah/README.md

 - 🤔 I’m looking for help with ...
 -->

 - 🔭 I’m currently working with global client teams to build state-of-the-art AI products.
-I have worked in the domains of Recommendation System, Handwritten character recognition system, waste classification system, Computer Vision Systems, etc.
+I have worked in the domains of Recommendation System, Handwritten character recognition system, Computer Vision Systems, etc.
 - ✍️ I write [blog posts](https://shahayush.com) that reflect my new learnings mostly related to python and AI.
 - 🌱 I’m currently learning fundamental concepts and advancements in NLP and Computer Vision.
 - 📫 You can follow me on my [twitter](https://twitter.com/ayushkumarshah7) or [LinkedIn](https://www.linkedin.com/in/ayush7/)